Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: 12 *(18m)*
 - **Components**: V, S
 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
-You attempt to turn a creature’s blood to acid.
+You attempt to turn a creature's blood to acid.
 One creature you can see within range must succeed on a CON Save or be [Stunned](conditions.md#stunned) for 1 minute.
 A [Stunned](conditions.md#stunned) creature repeats this Save at the end of each of its turns, taking 22 (5d8) Acid damage on a failure, or ending the effect on a success.
 - **Classes**: Sorcerer, Warlock, Wizard
 *(Source: CS)*